-Within Every Woman is a film that explores the forgotten history of the “comfort women,” a term used to describe over 200,000 girls, some as young as nine years old, who were forced into sexual slavery during World War II in Asia.
-Within Every Woman is produced by Golden Nugget Productions in association with Mu Films.
+The Apology, directed by Tiffany Hsiung and developed in association with Mu Films, explores the forgotten history of the “comfort women,” a term used to describe over 200,000 girls, some as young as nine years old, who were forced into sexual slavery during World War II in Asia.

 In 1937 in occupied Korea, 13-year old Gil Won-Ok heard that there was work at a Japanese factory.
 Thinking she could help support her family, she boarded a train with a group of other girls who also wanted jobs.
 Instead of taking them to a factory, however, the girls were taken to a "comfort station," where they were repeatedly raped by Japanese soldiers.

 In 1941, Japanese soldiers entered Grandma Cao’s village in China.
 She was 18 years old and was soon to be married.
 But when the soldiers arrived, they dragged her out of a crowd, forced her to undress and raped her.
 She was imprisoned in a stone cave for three years where she was repeatedly brutalized and raped until her escape.

 After Japan invaded the Philippines in 1941 Lola Adela, then 14 years old, was walking with a friend along the street when Japanese soldiers forced them into a jeep.
 Adela was shoved into a dark room and slapped so hard she fainted.
 When she woke up her entire body was in pain.
 Lola Adela: "I didn’t know what had happened to me until I looked down and saw the blood.
 They had raped me while I was unconscious."